iVis-at-Bilkent/pathway-mapper/README.md

 Should you choose "Collaborative" on the welcome page, you will be first prompted for Google account authentication since the shared data model will be stored in a shared document at Google Drive folder of the user.
 Then your editing session will be given a unique ID and you will have the option of sharing the URL containing this ID with desired person(s) and construct / edit a pathways in real time with support for concurrent modifications and built-in conflict resolution.

 Any changes made by any person working on the pathway with the same URL will be shared / reflected to other people currently viweing / editing the same pathway.
-Below is a short example illustrating collaborative usage:
+Below is a short video illustrating collaborative usage:
 <a href="http://www.cs.bilkent.edu.tr/~ivis/PathwayMapper/Collaboration-with-PM.mp4" target="_blank"><p align="center"><img src="public/assets/collaboration-with-PM.png" width="460"/></p></a>

 ## Team